alteslo/AliexpressClearSoldOutWishList/README.md

 ### Functionality
 - Complete cleaning of the wish list
-- Clearing a sold out item in the wish list (coming soon)
+- Cleaning a sold out item in the wish list (coming soon)

 ### Interesting
 - There is no need to install the web driver special